Primary fields: microeconomic theory, game theory, information economics.

 - Cheap Talk with Transparent Motives (with Doron Ravid)

 We study a model of cheap talk with one substantive assumption: the sender’s preferences are state-independent.
 We observe that this setting is amenable to the belief-based approach familiar from models of persuasion with commitment.
 Using this approach, we examine the possibility of valuable communication, assess the value of commitment, and explicitly solve for sender-optimal equilibria in a large class of examples.
 A key product is a geometric characterization of the value of cheap talk, described by the quasiconcave envelope of the sender’s indirect utility.

 - Repeated Delegation (with João Ramos)

 In an ongoing relationship of delegated decision making, a principal consults a biased agent to assess projects’ returns.
-In equilibrium, the principal allows bad projects in the future to reward fiscal restraint by the agent today, but she cannot commit to reward the agent indefinitely.
-We fully characterize the equilibrium payoff set (at fixed discounting), showing that Pareto optimal equilibria can be implemented via a two-regime `Dynamic Capital Budget’.
+In equilibrium, the principal allows future bad projects to reward fiscal restraint, but cannot commit to indefinite rewards.
+We characterize equilibrium payoffs (at fixed discounting), showing that Pareto optimal equilibria are implemented via a two-regime `Dynamic Capital Budget’.
 Rather than facing backloaded rewards—as in dynamic agency models with commitment power—the agent loses autonomy as time progresses.
-This transition toward conservatism speaks to the life cycle of an organization: as it matures, it generates lower revenue at a higher yield.
+This transition toward conservatism echoes the life cycle of an organization: as it matures, it generates lower revenue at a higher yield.

 - Disclosure to a Psychological Audience (with Laurent Mathevet)